entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 8. (Option 2) Alternatively, you can simply view the Standard Demo home page by going to `Pages → Management`, finding `Home SD` in the page tree, and clicking `View Published Page` from its actions.

-:::tip There are many assets installed as part of the standard demo.
-Entando Bundles can be very large like the standard demo or smaller depending on the goals of your team.
+:::tip There are many assets installed as part of the Standard Demo.
+Entando Bundles can be very large like the Standard Demo or smaller depending on the goals of your team.
 It is recommended that organizations develop guidelines for bundle sizing that fit the goals of their applications and teams.
-In the future Entando will provide a standard demo installation examples composed of several bundles rather than one very large bundle.
+In the future Entando will provide a Standard Demo installation examples composed of several bundles rather than one very large bundle.
 :::